Australian Mist: Coat patterns

-There are two types of coat patterns in the Australian Mist: the original spotted coat which has distinctive spots that are symmetrical and the marbled coat which has swirled patches and streaks on the coat.
+There are two types of coat patterns in the Australian Mist: the original spotted coat which has distinctive spots that are symmetrical, and the 'marbled' (blotched tabby) coat which has swirled patches and streaks on the coat.
 Both varieties should have the tabby M-shaped marking on the forehead and a ringed tail with a dark tip.

 Coat colours

 Australian Mists have a paler coat on the under-parts of the body which give it the distinctive mist appearance.
 Colour may not fully develop until the adult is at least two years old.
-Australian Mists do not have a solid colour as the agouti ground gives them their distinctive look but the base colours in the cat include blue, brown, caramel, chocolate, cinnamon (gold), fawn (peach), and lilac.
+Australian Mists do not have a solid colour as the agouti background gives them their distinctive look but the base colours in the cat are limited to all eumelanistic colours: